anne-gcd/MTG-Link/README.md

 MTG-Link can be used for various local assembly use cases, such as the reconstruction of loci of interest, intra-scaffold and inter-scaffold gap-fillings, as well as alternative allele reconstruction of large insertion variants.

 We provide [documentation and examples of these different use cases](./docs/README.md) with tiny datasets and all the command lines to run.
-The main differences between these use cases lie in how to generate the input GFA file, and also how to convert the output of MTG-Link in other formats :
+The main differences between these use cases lie in how to generate the input GFA file, and also how to convert the output of MTG-Link in other formats:

-* [a single locus of interest](): starting from a bed file with locus coordinates.
+* [a single locus of interest](docs/singlelocus_reconstruction/README.md): starting from a BED file with locus coordinates.
 * [intra-scaffold gap-filling](docs/intrascaffold_gapfilling/README.md): starting from stretches of 'N's in a genome file.
 * [inter-scaffold gap-filling](docs/interscaffold_gapfilling/README.md): starting from a set of scaffolds of interest (performing both scaffolding and gap-filling).
 * [assembly of alternative allele of insertion variants](docs/insertionsvariants_reconstruction/README.md): starting from a VCF file, containing insertion sites.